sarahtartaruga/image-trendlines/README.md

 You choose to inspect the top 3 trending images per month, whereas you set a minimum retweet count of 10 as a restriction.
 This means, it might happen that some months won't show an image or some less than 3.
 By setting the amount of trending images and a threshold, one can retrieve a granular overview over the chronological evolution of user engagement around a topic by looking at its visual content.

-You download our tool to your local device, and follow the instructions below to generate the visual output.
+You download this tool to your local device, and follow the instructions below to generate the visual output.

 ## Quick start